SimplyZim/6m-cloud-entry-test/README.md

 *Q5B: What do you suggest could be done to improve the situation?*

 ```
-D
+Answer is D. Alan should review and monitor on regular basis in order to prevent errors occurance.
 ```
-Alan should review and monitor on regular basis in order to prevent errors

 ---

 END